API keys + auth

 }

-Tier-based feature flags (see the Pricing page) gate Signals regardless of any reserved scope label: Hobby keys can use /v1/signals/:visitorId for basic page-code snapshots, while only Scale+ accounts can mint Signals Feed stream tokens.
+Tier-based feature flags (see the Pricing page) gate Signals independently of these labels: Hobby keys can read /v1/signals/:visitorId for page-code snapshots, while only Scale+ accounts can mint Signals Feed stream tokens.

 Passing the key

 Tenant-wide WebSocket live surfaces do not accept public site keys.
-They use short-lived stream tokens sent as Sec-WebSocket-Protocol: clickstream-v1, <stream_token>.
+They use short-lived stream tokens sent as Sec-WebSocket-Protocol: clickstream-v1, <stream_token> (GET /live/ws also reads ?token= for diagnostics).
+A missing or invalid token returns 401 stream_token_required.
 The per-visitor browser stream at /v1/signals/:visitorId/stream is different: it uses the public site key, the active sessionId, domain gating, plan gating, and Signals Coverage metering.

 Domain gating